 When Your Light Feels Dim

-There are seasons when you don’t feel like yourself.
+There are seasons when you do not feel like yourself.

 You feel tired in a deeper way.